 [Section 110 amended by No. 58 of 2010 s.
 176.]

-111. Lists and certificates
+111. Names etc. of licensees etc. to be published annually etc.; evidentiary provision

 (1) A list of the names and descriptions of all persons holding licences and current triennial certificates on a date specified therein together with such of the particulars appearing in the registers as the Commissioner thinks fit, shall be published in the Government Gazette annually.

 (2) The Commissioner may cause supplementary lists to be published.